andrewstiefel/andrewstiefel.com/_pages/privacy.md

 ### Things you should expect

-- If you sign up for my newsletter or to receive posts by email, your email address will be kept by Andrew Stiefel, LLC and our email service provider, MailChimp.
+- If you sign up for our newsletter or to receive posts by email, your name and email address will be kept by Andrew Stiefel, LLC and our email service provider, ConvertKit.
-- We'll exercise commercially reasonable levels of care about this information within the context of “this is a newsletter and your email is something you’re telling me in confidence but it’s not patient health information.”
+- We'll exercise commercially reasonable levels of care about this information within the context of “this is a newsletter and your email is something you’re telling me in confidence.”
-- I will send you email because you asked for it.
-If you ever don’t want to receive it, email andrew@andrewstiefel.com or click the unsubscribe link inside the email.
+- We will send you an occasional email because you signed up for our mailing list.
+- If you ever don't want to receive the emails, email andrew@ this domain (or click on the link inside the email) and we'll take care of that.

 ### Things you should not expect